 One of the biggest concerns of people who own French bulldog is their reproductive abilities.
-Unlike other dog breeds that can mate independently, it is very challenging for French bulldogs to mate naturally.
+In contrast to other dog breeds that can naturally mate independently, French bulldogs have a very difficult time doing so.
 As a result, the only option that they have is artificial insemination.

 When should you inseminate a French bulldog?

 Female fresh bulldogs can breed safety when they are between 2-8 years of age.
 However, male French dogs must attain sexual maturity before they breed.
 Male French dogs usually start to produce sperm when they are around six months, but you have to wait until they reach 15 months old to breed successfully.
 But unlike other dog breeds that mate naturally, French dogs require artificial insemination.

 Pregnancy in a French dog is very complicated, meaning you have to time the insemination perfectly.
 Unlike other dog breeds, where you can easily predict when they are ready for insemination, it is difficult to tell when a female French bulldog is ready for insemination.
 The only way to know whether she is ready is when your vet conducts certain tests to see if she is ready and whether the male seed will latch on.

 You can also track the ovulation cycles of the female bulldog, which starts about five days into her cycles, one she has started spotting.
 If you are keen, you will notice a bit of blood and irritability, which indicates the beginning of her fertile period.
 At this point, you can take her to the vet for more tests to confirm whether she is ready for artificial insemination.

 How much does it cost to artificially inseminate a French bulldog?